 Mary Beth Stein

-Prof. Stein joined the Department in 1997.
+Mary Beth Stein came to GWU in 1997.
 After receiving her Ph.D. from Indiana University in 1993, she taught at Haverford and Carleton Colleges.
-She has published articles on folklore history, Berlin and the Berlin Wall.
-Her current research explores the relationship between memory and literature since German reunification.
-Her primary teaching and research interests are in the areas of German cultural studies, folklore and literature of the 19th and 20th centuries.
-Supported by a prestigious Fulbright Senior Scholar grant, Professor Mary Beth Stein spent the 2000-2001 academic year in Berlin for a research project that deals with the Stasi files in East Germany and their socio-cultural ramifications.
-Professor Stein received GW's Bender Teaching Award in 2002.
+She has published articles on subjects ranging from folklore and fairy tales, to Berlin, the Berlin Wall, German film and East German memory culture.
+Her current book project examines the life histories of East Germans before and after the fall of the Wall.
+Her primary teaching and research interests are in the areas of German cultural studies, Berlin and literature of the 19th and 20th centuries.
+Supported by a prestigious Fulbright Senior Scholar grant, Professor Stein spent the 2000-2001 academic year teaching at the Humboldt University of Berlin and doing research in the Stasi Archives.
+She received GW's Bender Teaching Award in 2002 and was a Mount Vernon Faculty Fellow in 2018-2019.

 - “Post-Socialism in Post-revolutionary Perspective,” In: Anke Stephan and Julia Obertreis (eds.), Erinnerungen nach der Wende: Oral History und (Post)sozialistische Gesellschaften/Remembering after the Fall of Communism: Oral History and (Post)-socialist Societies, pp. 255-262.
 Essen: Klartext Verlag, 2009.